e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 [pagebreak]

-As you can see, the difference matter, because it's two sets of skills that needs to be worked on independently.
+As you can see, the difference matters, because it's two sets of skills that needs to be worked on independently.
 If you believe there are the same, you are likely not to work on both but simply the one that you think represents both in your mind.

 @#$bozoandgoldengoose$#@